Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

 | Forerunner 255 | Airoha AG3335M  | Multi-Band  | All Systems |
 | vívoactive 5   | Airoha AG3335MN | All Systems |      -      |

+Note: The fēnix 7 Pro may skip multi-band / all systems in the simulator, resulting in GPS + Galileo being chosen.